Locker Room Talk: Exploring Bisexuality

 I do strongly suggest figuring out your own willingness to communicate openly and honestly with a sexual partner.
 Trying something new can be overwhelming and becomes so much worse when you’re tongue-tying yourself out of fear.
 Find a partner you totally trust and force yourself to be completely honest at each step of this journey.

-Lastly, if I could impart final thoughts and words of wisdom, it would be this; the time has come for women to collectively embrace their rights to be sexual beings in whichever capacity they choose.
+Lastly, if I could impart final thoughts and words of wisdom, it would be this; the time has come for women to collectively embrace their rights to be sexual beings in whichever capacity they choose (including bisexuality).
 If you’ve ever found yourself even the least bit curious to explore female on female sex, then I urge you to grant yourself permission and to take the plunge.

 We’ve spent so many years carving out a sexuality for women that focuses on the male patriarchy, but it’s time to evolve and embrace the female-focused sexual revolution that has been simmering for centuries.
 That revolution starts with each woman stepping outside of every expectation and judgment she has been fed and embracing what feels natural and right to her.